ka8da/BotanID/README.md

 ## Purpose of the application

-BotanID is a plant identification social media application.
+BotanID is a houseplant-related social media application.

-Here you can share pictures of your mystery plants and gain knowledge and advice.
+Here you can share pictures of your mystery plants, ask others for advice, and gain expertise.

-Currently available features:
 * Users can create accounts and log into the application
 * Users can add, edit and remove posts
+* Users can pick whether the post fits under different categories (identification, care advice, and help with bug infestations)
 * Users can search for posts
 * Users can see each others' posts

 Features that will be added:
 * Users can add photos to the posts
 * Users can comment on others' posts and like comments
-* Application has a home page and users' private profile pages
 * Users can pick top comments of their posts
-* Users can pick whether the post fits under different categories (identification, care advice, diy ideas, etc.)
+* Application has a home page and users' profile pages

 ## Installation